Economic Growth, Cycles and Policy

 that leads to the Monetary policy reaction function:

-Together with the reaction function (expecations) of the private sector, , the equilibrium is:
+Together with the reaction function (expectations) of the private sector, , the equilibrium is:

-For these reasons, sine discretionary policy does not provide the desired results, it is socially-optimal to delegate monetary policy to an independent institution, that it then credibily announce .
+For these reasons, since discretionary policy does not provide the desired results, it is socially-optimal to delegate monetary policy to an independent institution, that then credibly announces .

-Along these lines the constitutions of the ECB was drafted.
+Along these lines, the constitution of the ECB was drafted.

 Possible extensions of the Barro-Gordon Model: